tbaltus/omega_ros/README.md

 /EE_cartesian_force_device
 ```

-and retrieve positions and velocities
+and retrieve positions and velocities of the end-effector

 ```
 /EE_cartesian_position